 Student Code of Conduct

-- Attendance notes should be turned into the guidance secretary, Ms. Benke, located at the back desk of the Administrative Building within three (3) school days of their return to school.
+- Attendance notes should be turned into the guidance secretary, Ms. Collige, located at the back desk of the Administrative Building within three (3) school days of their return to school.
 Failure to do so will cause the absence to be recorded as “unexcused”.
 Students should not turn attendance notes into their teachers.